FarronF/limerick-council-meetings/meetings/2021/04/19-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes  - Monthly Meeting of Metropolitan District of Limerick - 19th March 2021.md

 The Expression of Interest deadline was extended to 4pm on the 18th December 2020.

-An Evaluation Panel was convened on the 11th January 2021 and each submission was--- 10
+An Evaluation Panel was convened on the 11th January 2021 and each submission was
+---
+10

 assessed.
 Details on members of the Panel are contained within the table below.